Trackhe/Rasbian64bitKubernetesServerDualstack/README.md

 Soo you can use:
 ```
-kubeadm init --pod-network-cidr=192.168.0.0/16
+sudo kubeadm init --pod-network-cidr=192.168.0.0/16
 ```
-or  ```kubeadm join``` with the required extra arguments.
+or  ```sudo kubeadm join``` with the required extra arguments.
 You get it after "kubeadm init" on Master.

+##Idont know why but you need `sudo` if you get command not found.

 Configure Kubectl:
 ```